charlottepfritz/Strike-A-Chord/README.md

 ## Introduction

 Welcome to **Strike a Chord**, a multiplayer guitar battle game that lets you face off against a friend or a random player in an epic musical showdown!
 This project leverages JavaScript, Node.js, and real-time communication to create an electrifying gaming experience where players can challenge each other's rhythm and accuracy.
+I created this game as a personal project to enhance my understanding of server-side programming.

 🎸🎶🧡